 The Dow Jones industrial average closed below 10,000 for the first time in three months Monday on nagging concerns about debt loads in Europe.

+The Dow, down almost 104 points, had its 10th triple-digit move in 16 trading days.
 Shares of big banks pulled the market lower, extending a slump that has led to four straight weekly losses.

 Greece's finance minister said Monday the government is preparing to boost some taxes to shore up its finances.
 But civil servants opposed to cutbacks have pledged to strike on Wednesday.